timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 in a round-trip fashion by keeping track of expected and observed appearance of re-issued objects.

-To make publishers aware of the root cause of disruption in the publication engine and allow them to plan accordingly ahead of time, maintenance windows SHOULD be planned and communicated to publishers.
+To make publishers aware of the probable root cause of disruption in the publication engine and allow them to plan accordingly ahead of time, maintenance windows SHOULD be planned and communicated to publishers.